octobercms/docs/markup-function-form.md

     </form>

-## Passing attributes to the generated element
+## Passing Attributes to the Generated Element

 You can pass additional attributes to the `Form::open()` method by passing an array of attribute names and values to be rendered on the final generated `<form>` element.